Tower of London

 The zenith of the castle's use as a prison was the 16th and 17th centuries, when many figures who had fallen into disgrace, such as Elizabeth I before she became queen, Sir Walter Raleigh, and Elizabeth Throckmorton, were held within its walls.
 This use has led to the phrase "sent to the Tower".
 Despite its enduring reputation as a place of torture and death, popularised by 16th-century religious propagandists and 19th-century writers, only seven people were executed within the Tower before the world wars of the 20th century.
-Executions were more commonly held on the notorious Tower Hill to the north of the castle, with 112 occurring there over a 400-year period.
+Executions were more commonly held on Tower Hill to the north of the castle, with 112 occurring there over a 400-year period.
 In the latter half of the 19th century, institutions such as the Royal Mint moved out of the castle to other locations, leaving many buildings empty.
-Anthony Salvin and John Taylor took the opportunity to restore the Tower to what was felt to be its medieval appearance, clearing out many of the vacant post-medieval structures.
+Anthony Salvin and John Taylor took the opportunity to restore the Tower to what was felt to be its medieval appearance.

 In the First and Second World Wars, the Tower was again used as a prison and witnessed the executions of 12 men for espionage.
 After the Second World War, damage caused during the Blitz was repaired, and the castle reopened to the public.
-Today, the Tower of London is one of the country's most popular tourist attractions.
+Today, the Tower of London is the country's ninth most popular tourist attraction, with 2,817,852 visitors in 2025.
 Under the ceremonial charge of the Constable of the Tower, operated by the Resident Governor of the Tower of London and Keeper of the Jewel House, and guarded by the Yeomen Warders, the property is cared for by the charity Historic Royal Palaces and is protected as a World Heritage Site.